imbforge/NGSpipe2go/pipelines/ChIPseq/README.md

 - adapter trimming with Cutadapt (optional)
 - mapping reads or read pairs to the reference genome using bowtie2.
 - filter out multimapping reads from bowtie2 output with samtools (performed in parallel pipeline branch).
-- identify and remove duplicate reads with Picard MarkDuplicates (performed in parallel pipeline branch).
+- identify and remove duplicate reads with bamutil dedup (performed in parallel pipeline branch).
 - generation of bigWig tracks for visualisation of alignment with deeptools bamCoverage.
 For single end design, reads are extended to the average fragment size.
 - characterization of insert size using Picard CollectInsertSizeMetrics (for paired end libraries only).
 - characterize library complexity by PCR Bottleneck Coefficient using the GenomicAlignments R-package (for single read libraries only).